nisanthchunduru/dmarc_inspector/README.md

 # dmarc_inspector

-A ruby gem to look up the DMARC policy of any domain
+A ruby gem to look up the DMARC policy of any email service provider

 ## Usage

-To look up DMARC policy of a domain
+To look up the DMARC policy of an email service provider, say yahoo.com, use

 ```ruby
 dmarc_inspector = DMARCInspector.new('yahoo.com')